TiffanyYaa/cse15l-lab-reports/lab-report-1-week-1.md

 ## STEP 3 Run Some Commands
 ![](TryingSomeCommands.jpg)
 ## STEP 4 Moving Files over SSH with scp
+When I run it on the client and server, the WhereAmI file will show that the file cannot be found, and vscode prompts me that I have not downloaded the JDK
 ![](MovingFileswithscp.jpg)
 ## STEP 5 SSH Keys
 ![](SettinganSSHKey.jpg)